sfjsecurity/threat-hunt-the-buyer-incident-response-centre.md/README.md

 | summarize Domains=make_set(RemoteUrl) by RemoteIP
 ```

+> 💡 Two IPs appear — submit comma separated in any order.

 ---

 #### Q8 - Remote Tool Relay Domain
-**Objective:** Find the specific relay domain used by the remote access tool.
+**Objective:** Find the specific AnyDesk relay domain used during the attack.

-**Why It Matters:** The specific relay domain confirms which session was active during the intrusion window and enables blocking of that specific relay infrastructure.
+**Why It Matters:** Confirms which session was active during the intrusion and enables blocking of that specific relay.

+`T1219 Remote Access Software` `DeviceNetworkEvents` `Infrastructure Analysis`

 ```kql
 // Find relay connections made by the remote access tool